Direct Characterization of Quantum Measurements using Weak Values

-\textit{Conclusion.} In conclusion, we for the first time propose a direct tomography scheme to characterize an unknown quantum measurement.
-Combining the retrodictive approach of quantum physics with the backward direction of weak measurement, we associate the POVM of the quantum measurement with the weak values.
-The direct tomography scheme is experimentally applied to characterize both the projective measurements (with pure retrodicted states) and the general POVM (with mixed retrodicted states).
-The DQDT results coincide well with the theoretical predictions and the results of CQDT, while showing the algorithmic and operational simplification in characterizing complicated measurement apparatus.
-Extending the direct tomography from quantum states, quantum processes to quantum measurement not only provides new tools for investigating non-classical features of quantum measurement but also highlights the time-symmetric formulation of the weak measurement and extends its scope.
+In conclusion, we propose a direct tomography scheme to characterize unknown quantum measurements by associating the POVMs with the numerators of the weak values.
+An appropriate choice of the coupling strength as well as the completeness condition of the POVM allows us to gain a precise characterization of the arbitrary POVMs.
+In the experiment, the direct tomography scheme is applied to characterize both the projective measurements and the general POVM.
+The DQDT results coincide well with the theoretical predictions and the results of CT, while showing the algorithmic and operational simplification in characterizing complicated measurement apparatus.
+Our scheme Extends the direct tomography from quantum states, quantum processes to quantum measurements, which not only provides new tools for investigating non-classical features of quantum measurement but also highlights the time-symmetric formulation of the weak measurement and extends its scope.